web3-storage/docs/docs/how-tos/store.md

 If you'd like to associate a name with your upload or display progress information to the user, see the [client library reference][reference-js-put] for a description of the optional parameters.

 ::: warning IMPORTANT
-Deleting files from the Web3.Storage [Files page][site-files] will remove them from the file listing for your account, but that doesn't prevent nodes on the [decentralized storage network][concepts-decentralized-storage] from retaining copies of the data indefinitely.
+Deleting files from the Web3.Storage site's [Files page][site-files] will remove them from the file listing for your account, but that doesn't prevent nodes on the [decentralized storage network][concepts-decentralized-storage] from retaining copies of the data indefinitely.
 Do not use Web3.Storage for data that may need to be permanently deleted in the future.
 :::

 ## Next steps